Switzerland World Cup Fixtures, Squad, Group, Guide - World Soccer

 Switzerland World Cup Friendlies

-Switzerland beat Greece on the 23rd of March, and will play Panama on the 27th four days later.
-Two more warm-up games follow on the 3rd and 8th of June against Spain and Japan.
+Switzerland beat Greece on the 23rd of March, and then smashed Panama 6-0 four days later.
+They then salvaged a draw against Spain and finally they beat Japan 2-0.

 - 23rd March – Greece (won 1-0)